orlp/pygrafix/readme.txt

 added.

 What are the core design goals?
- - Opening and using OpenGL windows and recieving input
+ - Opening and using a window and recieving input
- - Loading common image formats into OpenGL textures
+ - Loading common image formats into textures
- - Loading fonts in a format usable by OpenGL
+ - Loading and using fonts
  - A fast 2D sprite system supporting many transformations.
  - Providing clear, fast and object-oriented interfaces to all features
- - Compatability with PyOpenGL

 What other features might get added?
  - Loading and playing back sound
- - Exposing an interface to a small core subset of OpenGL
- - Loading OpenGL extensions
  - (2D) game specific high-performance modules (collision, vector, quaternion, etc)

 Disclaimer: